 On May 19, 2010, we signed a sales representation agreement with GEHC.
 Under the GEHC Agreement, we have been appointed the exclusive representative for these products to specific market segments in the 48 contiguous states of the United States and the District of Columbia.
 The GEHC Agreement had an initial term of three years commencing July 1, 2010 and in 2012 was extended for two additional years to June 30, 2015.
-In December 2014, the agreement was extended again through December 31, 2018, subject to earlier termination under certain circumstances including the right by GEHC to terminate without cause with certain conditions.
-In December 2017, the agreement was extended through December 31, 2022, subject to earlier termination with or without cause under certain circumstances after timely notice, making it the longest extension thus far with a remaining term of five years from the end of 2017.
+In December 2014, the agreement was extended again through December 31, 2018.
+In December 2017, the agreement was further extended through December 31, 2022, including the right to terminate without cause with certain conditions.

-A significant amount of our revenue and segment operating income arise from activities under this contract.
+A significant amount of our revenue and segment operating income arise from activities under this agreement.
 Moreover, our growth depends partially on the territories, customer segments and product modalities assigned to us by GEHC, and thus relies on our ability to demonstrate our added value as a channel partner, and maintaining a positive relationship with GEHC.
-There is no assurance that the agreement will not be terminated prior to its expiration pursuant to its termination provisions.
-Should GEHC terminate, it would have a material adverse effect on our financial condition and results of operations.
+There is no assurance that the agreement will not be terminated prior to its expiration pursuant to its termination provisions, or will not extended beyond the current expiry.
+Should GEHC terminate the agreement, it would have a material adverse effect on our financial condition and results of operations.